 Begin your submission by briefly explaining the methods that you are about to discuss and the role of that/those method/s in the greater context of the article.
-Task 2 (a) can be more technical than task 1 (a) but should ideally also be understandable to a wide audience.
+Task A of block 2 can be more technical than task A of block 1 but should ideally also be understandable to a wide audience.

 The TaMoS courses are designed to provide analytical tools fit precisely for methodological evaluation of scientific research.
 We therefore encourage and expect you to use TaMoS concepts (e.g. "internal validity", "construct validity", "random error", "operationalization", "explanatory virtues", etc.) as analytical tools in your evaluation.
+You might be asked to revise if you have not used the TaMoS concepts when they would have applied.